dminor/plover/readme.md

 [Walden](https://github.com/dminor/walden), a Smalltalk/Self dialect,
 added a virtual machine and mutable state.

-To keep things interesting Tern uses parser combinators rather than a separate lexer and recursive descent parser like in Scoundrel and Walden.
-I probably should have learned to use an existing parser combinator library before trying to roll my own, the implementation ended up a bit messy.
+I initially wrote Tern to use parser combinators rather than a using a separate lexer and recursive descent parser like in Scoundrel and Walden.
+I probably should have learned to use an existing parser combinator library before trying to make my own, the implementation ended up a bit messy.
+I ended up replacing this with a [Pest](https://pest.rs/) based parser, which was much nicer.

 The language is purely functional.
 Tern uses Hindley-Milner style type inference.
 This was an evolution.
 The first implementation did limited, hard